Topl/bifrost-daml-broker/microsite/docs/intro.md

 ### Launch the Prerequirements

-You need to launch the daml sandbox from your daml project using the following command:
+You need to launch the DAML sandbox from your DAML project using the following command:

 ```bash
 daml start